tpeulen/chinet/README.md

 fluorescence decay curves reporting on FRET in a biomolecular structure by a single structural model.

-Computing a gobal model with a large diverse set of different data can be computationally expensive.
+Computing a global model with a large diverse set of different data can be computationally expensive.
 To reduce the computational costs and to decrease the evaluation time of a global model defined by chinet, the mutual dependencies of the model parameters are modeled by a graph